Where To Eat Around Dolores ParkWhen you're hungry and near Dolores Park, here's where to eat.

 Fable is one of the best and most romantic spots in the city, and you’ll see why once you step into their lush back patio.
-It reminds us of a secret Mediterranean garden, with tons of palms and string lights—and once you’re sitting down, you’ll want to take your time sipping on a glass of wine.
-They have a great menu of things like pork chops and burgers, plus a happy hour from Monday to Friday, 3-5pm.
+The Castro spot reminds us of a secret Mediterranean garden, with tons of palms and string lights—and once you’re here, you’ll want to take your time sipping on a glass of wine.
+They have a great menu of things like pork chops and burgers, plus a Happy Hour from Monday to Friday, 3-5pm.

 photo credit: Mary Lagier

 Bright, energetic, and always a great time, this Mexican restaurant in the Mission does Californian-Jaliscan food right.
 The panko-crusted shrimp tacos are served on jicama tortillas, fried fish tacos are amped up with a piquin pepper-peanut sauce, and the empanadas are perfect, puffy pockets filled with mushrooms, corn, and cheese.
 Excellent cocktails and an atmosphere that has more buzz than a deuxmoi rumor drop—a dinner at Loló always adds up to a fun night.